j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 Roll us into an abstraction.

-I want to leave a clear hole, precise and laser-cut.
+I want to leave a clear hole, laser-cut.
 But the world keeps poring in, and inattention.
 Even I cannot say quite where I am, even now.